Randy Florke: Early life and career

 Florke was born on a farm in Iowa to a family of German descent.
 He graduated from Washington High School in 1981.
 Florke moved to New York City at the age of eighteen to model and enroll in a fashion course.
 He later started a real estate business, The Rural Connection, which sells homes in Sullivan County, New York.
 Florke has written articles for Country Living.
 He has authored books on interior design.

 A spring 2007 profile in O, The Oprah Magazine reported that Florke, a decorator and author, manages six houses and owned a brokerage business and construction company.
 Florke starred in an A&E reality show about his real estate business.

 Personal life

 Florke has been with his husband Sean Patrick Maloney since 1992, when they met in New York City, where Maloney was helping plan the Democratic National Convention.
-They have adopted three children.
-Florke and his family live in Cold Spring, New York.
+They have adopted three children and live in Cold Spring, New York.
 Florke and Maloney became engaged on December 25, 2013.
 They married in Cold Spring on June 21, 2014.